mokolabs/styler/README.markdown

 Styler
 ======

-Styler is designed to DRY up the process of including and generating stylesheets, so you can think less about stylesheet configuration and more about styling.
+Styler is designed to DRY up the process of including stylesheets, so you can think less about stylesheet configuration and more about styling.

 Usage